roci33/WelcomeJoin/README.md

-# WelcomeJoin
+#This plugin allows you to set a welcome message when a player enters the server, to change the welcome message
-This plugin allows you to set up a welcome message when a player enters the server
+just go to the listenerWJ